Phil-Factor/FlywayTeamwork-Pubs/README.md

 # FlywayTeamwork
-###  Database Development with Branches Using Git and Flyway Teams together
+###  Powershell-based Database Development with Branches using Flyway

-This is a sample  Flyway database project.
+This is a sample  Flyway framework for supporting  database development with Flyway.
+It currently supports  PostgreSQL, SQL Server, MySQL, MariaDB and SQLite.
 If you clone it, you will have a playground for trying Flyway out.

-This is a revision of another more general project that uses the old Pubs database to demonstrate and explore the features of Flyway.
-In this version, we’ve rearranged the directory structure to a hierarchical one to accommodate the practice of branching.
+This framework is designed to make it easier to use PowerShell scripts and callbacks of various kinds.
+This project has gradually evolved to support an expanding series of articles all about Flyway.
+It  uses the old Pubs database, originally a demo database from Sybase.
+The whole purpose is  to demonstrate and explore the features of Flyway.
+However, it should be very useful for anyone starting out to develop scripts for use with Flyway because it is otherwise hard to get started.
+In this version called FlywayTeamwork, we’ve expanded the system to make it suitable for enterprise-scale developments,  diversified its support for a range of relational databases and rearranged the directory structure to a hierarchical one to accommodate the practice of branching.
+Although designed with GIT in mind, and currently used with GIT, it is designed to be able to work with any reasonable source control system.
+It does not rely on the source control system to accomodate branching- it can do it intrinsically.

 We’re using the following model of branching.